Lupus Research Alliance: Research funding

 The hallmark of LRA's operations are an emphasis on multidisciplinary science.
-A keen focus on research that can be moved quickly from the laboratory to a patient's bedside.
 Research funded by the LRA has included the 2008 International SLE Genetics Consortium (SLEGEN), which identified several genes associated with lupus.

 The Lupus Research Alliance has given more money to lupus research than any non-governmental agency in the world.
-As of 2015 the LRA's cumulative research commitment was over $100,000,000. making it the largest lupus research organization and the only organization the funds lupus biomedical research internationally.
+As of 2015 the LRA's cumulative research commitment was over US$100,000,000, making it the largest lupus research organization and the only organization the funds lupus biomedical research internationally.
 One hundred percent of all donations from the public including donations in support of the "Walk with Us to Cure Lupus" program go directly to research programs because the LRA's board of directors funds all administrative and fundraising costs.
 LRA uses a peer review system to make all funding decisions.